AndrewZhou924/andrewzhou924.github.io/_pages/about.md

 # 🎖 Awards
+- *2025.03*, Madam Hui Tang Shing Yan Fellowship (only two awardees in HKBU).
 - *2024.11*, Research Performance Award by COMP of HKBU.
 - *2024.10*, Excellent Research Gold Award of TMLR Group.
 - *2024.06*, Best Poster Award by COMP of HKBU.
 - *2024.05*, Best Research Performance Award by COMP of HKBU.